howardroark/pollinate/README.md

 contain template tags that will later be filled in with values.
 Pollinate uses [Nunjucks](http://mozilla.github.io/nunjucks/) as its template engine.
 Nunjucks is a JavaScript clone of [Jinja](http://jinja.pocoo.org/), which encourages templates to be sandboxed and easy to read.
-This ensures that the JSON schema is well designed and easy to understand.
 It also allows Pollinate to be attrative to people outside of the JavaScript community.
 The `Flower` has the option of supplying its own default data at the root of the template as JSON (flower.json) or [HJSON](http://laktak.github.io/hjson/)